Probing gravity with non-linear clustering in redshift space: Conclusions

 In this paper we have presented an end-to-end cosmological analysis pipeline to constrain gravity using one of the largest modified gravity simulations to date (see Ref.~\cite{Arnold2019RealisticGravity}).
 In particular, we use a comprehensive galaxy mock built out of a N-body simulation of the Hu $\&$ Sawicki $f(R)$ model, with amplitude ${f}_{R_{0}} = 10^{-5}$ (denoted as F5), that is still viable given current observational constraints, and a twin LCDM simulation that assumes General Relativity (denoted as GR) with the same cosmological parameters and initial conditions, to investigate whether future surveys (in the limit of an ideal noise-free full-sky survey) can detect deviations from standard gravity using the so-called $E_G$ estimator \cite{Zhang2007AScales}.
 This estimator combines 2-point statistics of galaxy clustering in real and redshift space, along with weak-lensing (galaxy-galaxy lensing).
 A key advantage of this estimator is that it is independent of the galaxy bias on large scales, and it is a direct test of gravity.

-We have presented a well defined and comprehensive framework to compute this gravity estimator across distinct scales, including a number of theoretical and modeling improvements with respect to previous studies (see \emph{e.g.}, Ref.~\cite{Pullen2014ProbingLensing, Pullen2016ConstrainingVelocities}).
-Traditional approaches, which assume the scale independence of the estimator on large scales, are potentially biased by the break down of this assumption, in particular related to the linear growth rate estimation in non-standard gravity models.
-Dropping this assumption, this work investigates the impact of the scale-dependence in the theoretical modeling of the $E_G$ estimator, specially in the context of distinguishing between GR and similar (in terms of expansion rate and clustering) yet alternative models, such as F5.
+We have presented a consistent framework to compute this gravity estimator across a range of scales, incorporating a number of theoretical and modeling ingredients relevant for its accurate evaluation.
+In particular, we examine the assumption of scale independence on large scales and its limitations, especially in the context of non-standard gravity models where the estimation of the linear growth rate may be affected.
+By considering this assumption, we investigate the impact of scale dependence in the theoretical modeling of the $E_G$ estimator, focusing on its ability to probe deviations from General Relativity in scenarios with similar expansion histories and clustering properties, such as the F5 model.

 Our main results can be summarized as follows:

 \begin{itemize}

 \item{Even for ideal all-sky galaxy surveys, the widely used $E_G$ estimator is unable to clearly distinguish between the currently viable, \emph{e.g.}, F5 and GR, gravity theories (see section \ref{sec:egresults}).
 This is mainly due to three reasons.
 First, the fact that our simulation only has one realization which can add a noise term affecting cosmic variance and stochastic components from the simulation associated to the galaxy assignment step.
 Secondly, the degeneracies between perturbative and cosmological parameters of current state-of-the-art non-linear models for galaxy clustering in redshift space (such as VDG or EFT), that bias the linear growth rate estimation at the low scales and redshifts explored.
 As shown in appendix \ref{annex:degeneracies} these degeneracies seem to be subdominant since we can recover the fiducial values at 1$\sigma$ using theoretical data vectors with our pipeline.
 Lastly, the fact that such perturbative models can not accurately model RSD clustering on small-enough scales (typically $<10 \ \rm{Mpc/h}$) where most of the constraining power resides.}